Hc2112/PSA-On-Farm-Planetscope-Imagery-Process/README.md

 <img width="65" height="21" alt="image" src="https://github.com/user-attachments/assets/25060a39-cc9d-46d1-83ff-757e5794c19b" /># PSA-On-Farm-Planetscope-Imagery-Process
 Documented process for ordering, downloading, and processing Planet data extractions across the PSA network. <br><br>

+The script for calling the Planet API requires an API key, which can be found under the user's Planet account profile under "My Settings".
+Anyone can create a Planet account, but to have download access to Planetscope 8-band imagery one must apply to the Commercial Satellite Data Acquisition (CSDA) program.
+The quota for CSDA accounts is 5,000,000 km2 per user.

+Planet requires that areas-of-interest (AOIs) be projected in geographic coordinates (EPSG: 4326) and contain no more than 1,500 vertices.
+AOIs can be in .shp or .geojson file format, but must not contain multi-polyons.
+Ensure that your AOI is dissolved into one polygon and constrained to your feature(s) of interest in order to maximize on your Planet quota.
+Another factor that may prevent an order from executing is an AOI's topology.
+If such an error occurs, calling content(order.status)[['last_message']] will reveal where in the AOI the first error occurred.
+This can be an iterative process, so inspecting an AOI's topology using GIS software before attempting to place an order is recommended.
 <b>psa_planet_orders_summary.csv</b><br>

 A summary of Planetscope surface reflectance imagery (4 or 8 band) that's been acquired for the On-Farm network.
 Metadata description below.<br><br>

 <i>code</i>: Character.
 Field boundary code<br>